Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 Hinduism

-The lotus symbolises beauty, purity and the beauty of God's creation.
-The lotus is associated a variety of divinities, like Brahma, Vishnu, and Lakshmi.
+The lotus symbolizes beauty, purity, and the beauty of God's creation.
+The lotus is associated with a variety of divinities, like Brahma, Vishnu, and Lakshmi.

 Buddhism